 1.1 Macclesfield Town Council is obliged to maintain and retain documentation for a number of purposes, including audit, tax liabilities and in the event of legal disputes and proceedings.
 Subject to those reasons, papers and records may be destroyed if they are no longer of use or relevance.

-1.2 Both the Freedom of Information Act 2000 (FOIA) and the General Data Protection Regulation (GDPR) require public bodies to manage information and its access in particular ways.
+1.2 Both the Freedom of Information Act 2000 (FOIA) and the Data Protection Act (DPA) 2018 require public bodies to manage information and its access in particular ways.

 2 Strategic approach to record management